-Blest be thy soul, son of Semo!
-Thou wert naighty in battle.
+" Blest be thy soul, son of Semo!
+Thou wert mighty in battle.
 Thy strength was like the strength of a stream; thy speed like the eagle's wing.
-Thy path in battle was terrible: the steps of death we behind thy sword.
-Blest be thy soul, son of Semo, car-borne chief of Dunscä!!
+Thy path in battle was terrible: the steps of death were behind thy sword.
+Blest be thy soul, son of Semo, car-borne chief of Dunscai!
 Thou hast not fallen by the sword of the mighty, neither was thy blood on the spear of the brave.
 The arrow came, like the sting of death in a blast: nor did the feeble hand, which drew the bow, perceive it.
 Peace to thy soul, in thy cave, chief of the isle of mist!

-The mighty are dispersed at Temora; there is nount.
+"The mighty are dispersed at Temora: there is none in Cormac's hall.
+The king mourns in his youth.
 He does not behold thy return.
 The sound of thy shield is ceased: his foes are gathering round.
 Soft be thy rest in thy cave, chief of Erin's wars!
-Bragela will not hope for thy return, or see thy sails in ocean's foam.
+Bragcla will not hope for thy return, or see thy sails in ocean's foam.
 Her steps are not on the shore: nor her ear open to the voice of thy rowers.
 She sits in the hall of shells.
 She sees the arms of him that is no more.
 Thine eyes are full of tears, daughter of car-borne Sorglan!
-Blest be thy soul in death.
-O chief of shady Tura!"
+Blest be thy soul in death, O chief of shady Tura!"